The $n$-fold reduced bar construction: The two-fold monoidal categories

 which gives that $\WM_\Theta(A,B,C,D,E,F,G,H,J)$ is the ordered pair

 For basic arrows $f\!:n\str n'$ and $g\!:m\str m'$ of $\Delta^{\!op}$ we define a natural transformation

 to be the identity natural transformation except in the following cases:

-Here $\mj^n$ denotes the $n$-tuple of $\mj$'s and $\vmj$ is a tuple of $\mj$'s whose length can be easily calculated in all the cases, but we will not write the exact length to avoid overlong expressions.
+Here $\mj^n$ denotes the $n$-tuple of identities and $\vmj$ is a tuple of identities whose length can be easily calculated in all the cases, but we will not write the exact length to avoid overlong expressions.